 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company holds its cash in bank accounts or guaranteed investment certificates with a fixed rate of interest and multiple maturity dates when possible.
 The Company manages its interest rate risk by holding highly liquid short-term instruments.
-For the three months ended July 31, 2020, and 2019, the Company earned interest income of \$11,607 and \$490, respectively.
-For the nine months ended July 31, 2020, and 2019, the Company earned interest income of \$35,874 and \$5,546, respectively.
+For the three and six months ended April 30, 2021, the Company earned interest income of \$26,073 (2020 - \$11,986) and \$30,165 (2020 - \$24,267), respectively.
+Interest income varies from period to period depending on average cash balances on hand and changes in short-term market yields.
 Interest income is not significant to the Company's projected operational budget.
-A 100-basis point change in the interest rate on short-term investments at July 31, 2020, and 2019, would have a net impact on interest income of \$14,312 and \$10,067, respectively, on an annualized basis.